 In response to our question as to how he characterizes the discourse in his physics lessons, the teacher said that the main tool in his teaching method is discussion, based on two principles.
 According to him, the first principle is that every scientific concept is learned from its basis.
 The teacher demonstrates a phenomenon and asks the students to guess the results.
 After the demonstration they conduct a discussion that covers all the stages in developing a scientific concept, from the most fundamental ideas to explication of the mathematical equation.
 The second principle, according to him, is that the students must express every scientific concept first orally and then in writing.
 The students need to ask the questions, answer them, make mistakes, debate among themselves, and ultimately be the ones who formulate the scientific concept and express it through a mathematical equation.
 In his view an explanatory monologue by a teacher about a physical phenomenon is devoid of value and such teaching is ineffective.
 Teaching achieves its aim only if the students express the scientific concept, and his aspiration as a teacher is that all the concepts taught in a lesson be formulated by the students.
 In his words:

 In my hands I hold two marbles.
-I tell them that I’m going to release one from a state of rest into freefall, and the second with some horizontal velocity into freefall.
+I tell them that I’m going to release one from a state of rest into freefall and release the second with some horizontal velocity into freefall.
 I ask them what will happen.
-At first they vary [in their responses], suggesting different possibilities, and then they watch the demonstration.
-After seeing what really happens, they begin to offer explanations.
-They argue, conjecture, ask questions, because their curiosity has been sparked and this makes them think.
-Eventually they explain the results and formulate the mathematical equations.
+At first their responses vary, suggesting different possibilities.
+After they watch the demonstration, they offer explanations.
+They argue, conjecture, and ask questions, because their curiosity has been sparked and this makes them think.
+Eventually, they explain the results and formulate the mathematical equations.

 The teacher describes two types of initiative in relation to students’ questions.
 The first occurs when they do not understand the concept being taught and ask closed-ended questions, and the second involves a new situation that they do not know how to explain, at which point they ask open-ended questions.
 This leads to an open discourse that includes various suggestions by students, some of them inevitably wrong.
 The mistakes lead to absurd results, and by trying to fix the mistake they arrive at a deeper understanding of the physical scientific concept.
 In the teacher’s words:

-I showed them launch data for a missile … fired at a certain angle and at high speed, and asked them to calculate the landing time.
+I showed them launch data for a missile fired at a certain angle at high speed.
+I asked them to calculate the landing time.
 They calculated that it would land in 36 hours.
-They immediately realized the absurdity and looked for their mistake.
-They discussed it among themselves, asked each other questions, offered various suggestions, replied and reasoned, argued, until they realized on their own that they had used the wrong units for G. When they inserted the correct units they arrived at a correct and logical answer.
-The discussion among them will undoubtedly contribute to their not making the same mistake when facing a similar question in the future and they will take care to use the correct units.
+They immediately realized that was absurd and looked for their mistake.
+They discussed it among themselves, asked each other questions, offered suggestions, replied, reasoned, and argued until they realized on their own that they had used the wrong units for G. When they inserted the correct units, they arrived at a correct and logical answer.
+The class discussion will undoubtedly contribute to their not making the same mistake when facing a similar question in the future, and they will take care to use the correct units.

 The teacher added: “I tell them: your goal is to make mistakes before the test.
 You must make mistakes, clarify the mistake, and fix it.
 Then when you take the test – you will not make the mistake.”
 In this way the teacher directs students to discover the solutions to scientific questions for themselves and ascribes importance to their mistakes and interpersonal arguments.